Jplaudir8/OOP-in-Java/Data Structures and Performance/TextEditor/src/document/README.md

 # Benchmarking
 Comparing running time execution between BasicDocument.java and EfficientDocument.java.
-This comparison is measured by giving each of them a String of characters as their input:
+This comparison is measured by giving each of them a String of characters as their input, time is expressed in seconds:
-(Expressed in seconds)
 |Number of Chars|BasicDocument  |EfficientDocument|
 |:-------------:|:-------------:|:---------------:|
 |50000	        |0.318748415	|0.168371265      |